eng-amrahmed/vanilla-gan-tf2/README.md

 # vanilla-gan-tf2

-Here you will find the simplest and easy to follow TF 2.0 implementation for Generative Adversarial Network (GAN) I made it as simple as possible for those who want to understand the main idea behind GAN
+Here you will find the simplest and easy to follow TF 2.0 implementation for Generative Adversarial Network.

+I have made it as simple as possible for those who want to understand the main idea behind GAN

 ### What is GAN ?